GStreamer/gstreamer/markdown/design/negotiation.md

     - before srcpad does a push, it figures out a type as stated in 1), then it pushes a caps event with the type.
 The sink checks the media type and configures itself for this type.
-    - the source then usually does an ALLOCATION query to negotiate a bufferpool with the sink.
-It then allocates a buffer from the pool and pushes it to the sink. since the sink accepted the caps, it can create a pool for the format.
+    - the source then usually does an `ALLOCATION` query to negotiate a bufferpool with the sink.
+It then allocates a buffer from the pool and pushes it to the sink.
+Since the sink accepted the caps, it can create a pool for the format.
     - since the sink stated in 1) it could accept the type, it will be able to handle it.

 * How can sink request another format?
     - sink asks if new format is possible for the source.
-    - sink pushes RECONFIGURE event upstream
+    - sink pushes `RECONFIGURE` event upstream
-    - src receives the RECONFIGURE event and marks renegotiation
+    - src receives the `RECONFIGURE` event and marks renegotiation
     - On the next buffer push, the source renegotiates the caps and the bufferpool.
 The sink will put the new new preferred format high in the list of caps it returns from its caps query.